pivotal/docs-tap/scc/ootb-supply-chain-testing.hbs.md

-Regardless of the workflow being targeted (local development or gitops), the Workload configuration details are the same as in Out of the Box Supply Chain Basic, except that you mark the workload with tests enabled by means of the `has-tests` label.
+Regardless of the workflow being targeted (local development or gitops), the Workload configuration details are the same as in Out of the Box Supply Chain Basic, except that you mark the workload with tests enabled using the `has-tests` label.

 For example: